Can You Pray in Hagia Sophia? (2026)

 Can you pray in Hagia Sophia?
 I most certainly did.

-Out of a sudden, everyone starts walking forward and I am already too deep in to go back so I just join the crowd.
+Out of the sudden, everyone starts walking forward, and I am already too deep in to go back, so I just join the crowd.